MicroEJ/docs/KernelDeveloperGuide/kfEnabledLibraries.rst

 Known Foundation Libraries Behavior
 -----------------------------------

-This section details the Multi-Sandbox semantic that have been added to Foundation Libraries in order to be Multi-Sandbox enabled.
+This section details the Multi-Sandbox semantic that has been added to Foundation Libraries in order to be Multi-Sandbox enabled.
-Usually, most of the Foundation Libraries provided by MicroEJ Corp. are Multi-Sandbox enabled, unless the library documentation (e.g. ``README.md``) mentions specific limitations.
+Most of the Foundation Libraries provided by MicroEJ Corp. are Multi-Sandbox enabled unless the library documentation (e.g., ``README.md``) mentions specific limitations.

 MicroUI